Mighty Doom

-Mighty Doom was a roguelite shoot 'em-up game developed by Alpha Dog Games and published by Bethesda Softworks in 2023.
+Mighty Doom was a roguelite shoot 'em-up video game developed by Alpha Dog Games and published by Bethesda Softworks in 2023.
 It was released as part of the Doom franchise and focused on playing the Mini Slayer character, a toy-like version of Doomguy, to progress through various levels in a roguelite play style.
 Players navigated through levels filled with enemies and environmental challenges, earning temporary upgrades to enhance combat.
 Several enemy designs from the Doom franchise were adapted to a toy-like art style and players could use the glory kill system to generate health pick-ups.

-Developed by Alpha Dog Games for Android and iOS, Mighty Doom features a colorful, cartoonish design that contrasts with the dark aesthetic of the canonical Doom series.
+Developed by Alpha Dog Games for Android and iOS, Mighty Doom featured a colorful, cartoonish design that contrasted with the dark aesthetic of the canonical Doom series.
 The game was initially soft-launched in 2021 for Android.
 Pre-registration for the game opened in February 2023, accompanied by an announcement trailer that introduced the Mini Slayer in a stylized, animated version of the Doom universe.

 Mighty Doom was officially released worldwide on 21 March 2023.
 The game received mixed reviews from critics, who praised its art direction, roguelite elements, and soundtrack, but criticized its lack of originality and its intrusive implementation of microtransactions.
 In 2024, Mighty Doom was shut down following the closure of Alpha Dog Games.

 Gameplay

 In Mighty Doom, players progressed through levels split into stages, with some featuring boss fights.

-Mighty Doom was a single-player top-down shooter game that featured roguelite mechanics.
+Mighty Doom was a single-player top-down shooter video game that featured roguelite mechanics.
 The premise of the story revolved around demons who had taken away the protagonist's pet rabbit, Daisy.
 The game's protagonist, known as the Mini Slayer, is a toy-like version of Doomguy, the central character of the Doom franchise.
 He could be moved around using an onscreen joystick, while shooting was done automatically.
 Along with a primary weapon, the Mini Slayer had access to special weapons that could be activated manually.
 An energy meter with a limited capacity, a common aspect of mobile games, was utilized in the game.

 The player had to progress through multiple levels and stages, each of which presented varying challenges in the form of monsters and environmental hazards.
 While starting each level with only basic equipment, the player could earn temporary upgrades to enhance combat performance, thanks to the game's roguelite features.
 Several enemy designs from the Doom franchise were featured in a toy-like art style.
 Players were also able to utilize the glory kill system from the latest mainline Doom titles, which allowed them to finish off dazed demons to generate health pick-ups.
 The game also offered gamepad support, allowing players to utilize controllers via Bluetooth connection.